Droogans/unmaintainable-code/README.md

 > _The cardinal rule of writing unmaintainable code is to specify each fact in as many places as possible and in as many ways as possible._ - Roedy Green

 The key to writing maintainable code is to specify each fact about the application in only one place.
-To change your mind, you need change it in only one place, and you are guaranteed the entire program will still work.
+To change your mind, you need to change it in only one place, and you are guaranteed the entire program will still work.
 Therefore, the key to writing unmaintainable code is to specify a fact over and over, in as many places as possible, in as many variant ways as possible.
 Happily, languages like Java go out of their way to make writing this sort of unmaintainable code easy.
 For example, it is almost impossible to change the type of a widely used variable because all the casts and conversion functions will no longer work, and the types of the associated temporary variables will no longer be appropriate.
 Further, if the variable is displayed on the screen, all the associated display and data entry code has to be tracked down and manually modified.
 The Algol family of languages which include C and Java treat storing data in an array, Hashtable, flat file and database with **totally** different syntax.
 In languages like Abundance, and to some extent Smalltalk, the syntax is identical; just the declaration changes.
 Take advantage of Java's ineptitude.
 Put data you know will grow too large for RAM, for now into an array.
 That way the maintenance programmer will have a horrendous task converting from array to file access later.
 Similarly place tiny files in databases so the maintenance programmer can have the fun of converting them to array access when it comes time to performance tune.

 #### Java Casts

 Java's casting scheme is a gift from the Gods.
 You can use it without guilt since the language requires it.
 Every time you retrieve an object from a Collection you must cast it back to its original type.
 Thus the type of the variable may be specified in dozens of places.
 If the type later changes, all the casts must be changed to match.
 The compiler may or may not detect if the hapless maintenance programmer fails to catch them all (or changes one too many).
 In a similar way, all matching casts to `(short)` need to be changed to `(int)` if the type of a variable changes from `short` to `int`.
-There is a movement afoot in invent a generic cast operator `(cast)` and a generic conversion operator `(convert)` that would require no maintenance when the type of variable changes.
+There is a movement afoot to invent a generic cast operator `(cast)` and a generic conversion operator `(convert)` that would require no maintenance when the type of variable changes.
 Make sure this heresy never makes it into the language specification.
 Vote no on RFE 114691 and on genericity which would eliminate the need for many casts.

 #### Exploit Java's Redundancy